codeparkhouston/events-data/README.md

 | State | State of site |
 | Zip.Code | Zip code of site |
 | Link.to.Google.Map | Link to Google Maps of site |

+## Program Types

+### Invent to Learn

+By equipping learners with project-based maker skills in addition to programming knowledge, students take ownership of their deep learning process.

+### Ready for the Future

+We close the gap in technology education for emerging job markets such as Data Science and Virtual Reality.
+In this innovation-driven program, we work with students and educators to develop and evaluate curricula.

+### Coding in the Arts

+Students become creators of technology rather than consumers through self-expression with music, art, and writing enabled by programming knowledge and technology.

+### The Ripple Effect

+We multiply our impact by training technology educators with professional development workshops to deliver our innovative programs.